twinkIe-toes/twinkIe-toes/README.md

 I accept legal ships but i do suck at roleplaying </33333

-i do accept kisses, but very limited!!

-and i accept friend requests, but please be 13+ and lower than 18!
+and i accept friend requests, let me get to know you first

 i listen to Mitski, Tyler the Creator, and Malcolm Todd.